0yanami/simpleraytracer/README.md

 # simpleraytracer
-A simple ray tracer made for educational purpose
+A simple ray tracer made for educational purpose using 'Raytracing In One Weekend' books
 ## Features implemented
 - Basic ray casting
 - Sphere shape